brokenthorn/brokenthorn.github.io/content/effect-for-typescript-ch2.md

 +++
-title = "Effect for TypeScript: The effect library" date = 2025-07-08T02:00:00Z description = "The 2nd chapter in a series on Effect, a library for writing production-grade TypeScript at scale." draft = false
+title = "Effect-TS 2: The Effect"
+date = 2025-07-08T02:00:00Z
+description = "Introduction to the Effect abstraction and data type from the Effect library for TypeScript." draft = false

 [extra]
-keywords = "Effect, TypeScript" series = "Effect for TypeScript" toc = true
+keywords = "Effect, TypeScript" series = "The Effect library for TypeScript" toc = true

 [taxonomies]
 tags = [
-    "Effect for TypeScript",
+    "The Effect library for TypeScript",
     "Effect",
     "TypeScript",
 ]